Information We Collect and You Provide

 Recourse and Enforcement

-In compliance with the Privacy Shield Principles, APTA commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States pursuant to Privacy Shield.
-European Union and/or Swiss individuals with Privacy Shield inquiries or complaints should first contact APTA by referring to the contact information at the end of this policy.
+In compliance with the DPF Principles, APTA commits to resolve complaints about your privacy and our collection or use of your personal information transferred to the United States.
+European Union, UK, and/or Swiss individuals with DPF inquiries or complaints should first contact APTA by referring to the contact information at the end of this policy.

-APTA has further committed to refer unresolved privacy complaints under the Privacy Shield Principles to an independent dispute resolution mechanism, the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
-If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbb.org/EU-privacy-shield/for-eu-consumers for more information and to file a complaint.
+APTA has further committed to refer unresolved DPF Principles-related complaints to a U.S.-based independent dispute resolution mechanism, BBB NATIONAL PROGRAMS.
+If you do not receive timely acknowledgment of your complaint, or if your complaint is not satisfactorily addressed, please visit www.bbbprograms.org/dpf-complaints for more information and to file a complaint.
 This service is provided free of charge to you.

-If you have questions, concerns, or complaints about this Privacy Shield Policy or our privacy practices, please contact us.
+If you have questions, concerns, or complaints about this Data Privacy Framework Program Policy or our privacy practices, please contact us.

 American Public Transportation Association